lukas8920/pentaho-ms365-plugin/README.md

     $ mvn clean package
     ```

-5. The plugin in the automatically available in the Plugin directory of your Pentaho installation
+5. The plugin is then automatically available in the Plugin directory of your Pentaho installation

 ### Installing the plugin
 * Tested with Pentaho Data Integration - Community Edition - version: 9.4.0.0-324 on Linux